 What are Moles?

 Moles are common skin growths that appear as small, dark brown spots, and are caused when cells in the skin called melanocytes grow in clumps.
 While they usually appear in childhood and adolescence, they can appear at any age, and on any area of the body.
-While most moles are harmless, they can become cancerous in some instances.
-That is why it is so important to regularly monitor your moles and other pigmented areas of skin.

 While most moles are brown circles, they can also appear in different shapes, sizes, and colors.

-• Shape: Most moles appear as either round or oval-shaped.
+- Shape: Most moles appear as either round or oval-shaped.

-• Size: Moles are commonly less than ¼ inch in diameter.
+- Size: Moles are commonly less than ¼ inch in diameter.
 However, some moles that are present at birth can be much larger, covering large areas of the face, torso, or a limb.

-• Color: Moles can appear as brown, tan, black, pink, or blue.
+- Color: Moles can appear as brown, tan, black, pink, or blue.

 A skin examination should be a regular part of your preventative medical care, during which your doctor will carefully examine your skin to check for suspicious-looking moles.
-If a mole looks atypical, a biopsy may be taken for examination under a microscope to check for cancerous cells.
+Use a full length mirror to thoroughly check your entire body for any new or changing spot, as these can be early signs of skin cancer.

 Treatment Options for Moles